 In addition to the educational programs noted above, the students are also educated during orientation regarding their rights and responsibilities under the Student Honor Code of Conduct and Responsibilities.
 The purpose of the MMA Honor Code is to provide and apply a unified consistent standard of student self-governance and to give the student body ownership of the behavior of its members.
 Within it are the guidelines students must meet in order to be successful at the Academy.
-At Fall Convocation (presented virtually in 2020), the President of the Academy emphasizes the importance of the Honor Code and explicitly talks about the Academy's intolerance for dishonorable behavior.
-Members of the MMA community are expected to act with honesty and integrity, and treat others and their property with respect.
+At Academic Orientation (presented virtually in 2021), the President of the Academy emphasizes the importance of the Honor Code and explicitly talks about the Academy's intolerance for dishonorable behavior.
+Members of the MMA community are expected to act with honesty and integrity, and to treat others and their property with respect.
 Our expectations, as expressed through the policies, rules and procedures encompassed within the student handbook, the Honor Code of Conduct, the Regimental Manual, and the MMA catalog, are designed to support community values of respect, self-discipline, accountability, and responsibility to the college, local, and state communities.
+During the First Year Seminar and Personal Development classes, new students are informed of the honor code and the accompanying Mariners' Motto, shown here:

-The Student Government Association President leads all first year students in a public pledge of support of the Honor Code during Convocation and students are also expected to complete an on-line pledge during Orientation.
+The Student Government Association President leads all first year students in a public pledge of support of the Honor Code during Academic Orientation and students are also expected to complete an on-line pledge during Orientation.